kddubey/cappr/docs/source/other_llm_structuring_tools.rst

 (Other prompts, including beefier versions of CAPPr's prompt on the previous page also fail.)

+.. note:: When you're using other tools, if there are choices with multiple tokens and
+          there's some ambiguity in the task, it's necessary to provide the options in the prompt itself.

 CAPPr doesn't try to be a heavyweight LLM query/programming language.
 It's aimed at solving text classification problems, and is hopefully quite easy to pick up.
 CAPPr also let's you easily compute probabilities, which `may be useful